catppuccin/cursors/README.md

 Nixpkgs has
 [catppuccin-cursors](https://github.com/NixOS/nixpkgs/tree/nixos-23.11/pkgs/data/icons/catppuccin-cursors).
-Use it by providing your preferred flavour + accent in camelCase.
+Use it by providing your preferred flavor + accent in camelCase.
 E.g.

 ```nix
 pkgs.catppuccin-cursors.mochaMauve